 Enjoy how nice your craft area looks with these decorated boxes lining the shelves!

-One tip Mod Podge Rocks offers is to lightly spray both sides of your paper – letting each side dry - before attaching it to the box.
+One tip Mod Podge Rocks offers is to lightly spray both sides of the paper you are applying, with clear acrylic – letting each side dry - before attaching it to the box.